telerik/winforms-docs/gridview/columns/column-types/gridviewdecimalcolumn.md

 ## Setting decimal places

-The rich API of RadGridView allows you to define one value for the decimal places
-          that should be shown in the spin editor of the column and another value for the cells of the column.
+The rich API of RadGridView allows you to define one value for the decimal places that should be shown in the spin editor of the column and another value for the cells of the column.

 __Setting decimal places to the spin editor__

-You can define how many places after the decimal point the value in the spin editor should have
-            by setting the DecimalPlaces property of GridViewDecimalColumn:
+You can define how many places after the decimal point the value in the spin editor should have by setting the DecimalPlaces property of GridViewDecimalColumn:
-             #_[C#]_

 {{source=..\SamplesCS\GridView\Columns\GridViewDecimalColumn1.cs region=decimalPlacesEditor}}
 {{source=..\SamplesVB\GridView\Columns\GridViewDecimalColumn1.vb region=decimalPlacesEditor}}